tdilauro/Simplified-wiki/OPDS-Directory-Registration-Protocol.md

 The value for `id` must match the URL you originally sent to the Protocol endpoint.
 If it doesn't match, your registration will fail.

+For registration to succeed, your Authentication For OPDS document MUST include a link with the link relation "start".
+When your users select your OPDS server in the registry, the OPDS client will be sent to this URL.

 Although it's not required, your Authentication For OPDS document SHOULD include a `logo` link that points to the logo associated with